tumacell/ICT4HM103-3004/README.md

 #### Tactic

 - The reason for performing adversarial actions.
-For example hackers may want to achieve credential access
+For example hackers may want to achieve credential access to a system or destroy the database.

 #### Techniques

 - The way adversaries achieve their objectives.
+For example adversaries may use SQL injection or exploit a zero day vulnerability.

 #### Procedure

 - How specifically adversarial actions are implemented.
-For example using sudoers file to elevate privileges.
+For example using sudoers file to elevate privileges to get access.
+> Thie seems oddly similar to Techniques.

 ### Comparing Cyber Kill Chain and ATT&CK